Marlins vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (4-0) will take to the mound for the Cubs and make his seventh start of the season.
+- Drew Smyly (3-1) will take to the mound for the Cubs and make his seventh start of the season.

-- In six starts this season, he's earned a quality start in five of them.

-- Steele will look to finish five or more innings for the seventh start in a row.
+- Smyly will look to finish five or more innings for the sixth start in a row.

 |Opponent